 Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

-Bissell vacuums lose suction because of debris in the filters, an incorrectly seated canister, blocked brush roll, or clogged bag or canister.
-Clogged vacuum bags, a faulty blower motor or a split hose can also cause a Bissell vacuum to not suction.
+Bissell vacuums lose suction because of debris in the filters, a dislodged canister, or blocked brush roll.
+A clogged canister or vacuum bags, a faulty blower motor or a split hose can also stop a Bissell vacuum from suctioning.

-More than 40 million vacuums are bought every year in the U.S., most of which are upright models.
-Because of their powerful suction, variety in design, and portability, Bissell vacuums are one of the best vacuums available.
-However, Bissell vacuums can often lose their suction.
+More than 40 million vacuums are bought every year in the U.S., most of which are upright models, like most of the Bissell’s.
+And like all other vacuums, Bissell vacuums can lose their suction.

-In this article, we take a close look at the working of Bissell vacuum cleaners, focusing on troubleshooting tips for when your vacuum stops suctioning.
-We also discuss some of the frequently asked questions including the types of Bissell vacuums available, how to fix the brush roll and reset your Bissell vacuum.
+In this troubleshooting guide, we take a close look at why Bissell vacuum cleaners stop suctioning.
+There’s also steps on how to fix the brush roll and reset your Bissell vacuum.

 Reasons Why Your Bissell Vacuum Isn’t Suctioning